informalsystems/quint/doc/adr004-effect-system.md

 Literals are always `Pure`.

 ### Built-in operators

-The effect signatures for built-in operators are defined with two different methods.
-For general operators that only propagate the effects of its arguments, we define some helper functions that generate signatures for a given arity and a list of component kinds to be propagated.
-For operators that have a more meaningful effect, we define them directly.
+The effect signatures for built-in operators are defined using two different methods.
+For general operators that only propagate the effects of their arguments, we define helper functions that generate signatures for a given arity and list of component kinds to be propagated.
+For operators that have more meaningful effects, we define their signatures directly.

-Here's an example of a helper function used for most binary operators (such as `+` and `implies`).
-In the general case, we want to allow expressions that read or apply temporal operators over state variables to be given as arguments to those binary operators, but not updates should be allowed.
+For example, most binary operators (such as `+` and `implies`) use a helper function that allows expressions to be given as arguments that read or apply temporal operators over state variables, but does not allow updates.
 Therefore, we only propagate `read` and `temporal` components.
-The function `propagateComponents` takes a list of component kinds and returns a function that takes the arity of the operator and returns the signature for that arity.
+The `propagateComponents` function takes a list of component kinds and returns a function that takes the arity of the operator and returns the signature for that arity.
 The signature for arity 2 is the following:

 ```
 propagateComponents(['read', 'temporal'])(2):